THE AFGHAN CONFLICT.

-Since the terroristic attack on the World Trade Center on september 11th, 2001 and the following invasion by the Allied forces in Afghanistan in order to fight the Taliban regime and Al-Quaida, the Western countries are involved in an ongoing conflict which seems to have no end.
+Since the terroristic attack on the World Trade Center on september 11th, 2001 and the following invasion by the Allied forces in Afghanistan in order to fight the Taliban regime and Al-Quaida, the Western countries are involved in an ongoing conflict which seems never to stop.

 After nine years of war the situation still remains unstable.
 The set up afghan government turns out to be corrupt and more and more people are dying on both sides.
 Which again provides radical Islamist groups an even better and stronger breeding ground for their resistance.